UoMResearchIT/r-tidyverse-digital-humanities/_episodes/05-plot-ggplot2.md

 > It's also possible to facet by one or two variables on a grid, using the `facet_grid()` function.
 For example,
 > if we had included all the words in our grouped data, we could produce a grid of graphs by word and region:
 >
+> (I've included the option `scale = "free_y"` so that each row gets its own scale.
+I've done this because the prevalence of each word varies)
+>
 >
 > ~~~
 > monthlyDataAll <- read_csv("data/monthlyAll.csv")